Python Functions

 - Types of functions

-What is Python Function
+What Is Python Function

-A function is a small block of a program which contains a number of statements to perform a specific task.
+A function is a small block of a program that contains a number of statements to perform a specific task.
 When you have a program of thousands of lines performing different tasks then you should divide the program into small modules (blocks) which increases the readability and lowers the complexity.

 How to Define a Python Function